Makes up to 24 cups

 If you’re in the market for a popcorn maker, the West Bend Stir Crazy Deluxe Popcorn Popper may have come up in your research.
 The product seems perfect—it has a stirring rod to ensure all the kernels pop, as well as a built-in butter melter!
 What more could you ask for?

-To see the if the West Bend popcorn popper was as good as it seemed, we put it to the test, using it to whip up snacks for several movie nights and on random afternoons when we were hungry.
+To see if the West Bend popcorn popper was as good as it seemed, I put it to the test, using it to whip up snacks for several movie nights and on random afternoons when I was hungry.
 Read on to discover the good and bad of this electric popcorn maker.

 Design: Bulky but fun

-Our first thought upon taking the West Bend popcorn machine out of the box was, “Oh no, where are we going to store this thing?!”
+My first thought upon taking the West Bend popcorn machine out of the box was, "Oh no, where am I going to store this thing?!”
 The popcorn maker is quite bulky, measuring 14 inches from handle-to-handle and standing 10 inches tall with its dome in place.
-To store it, you can place the base inside the plastic dome, but that doesn’t make it any less cumbersome, in our opinion.
+To store it, you can place the base inside the plastic dome, but that doesn’t make it any less cumbersome, in my opinion.

-Our first thought upon taking the West Bend popcorn machine out of the box was, “Oh no, where are we going to store this thing?!”
+My first thought upon taking the West Bend popcorn machine out of the box was, 'Oh no, where am I going to store this thing?!'

-Once we got past the inital size shock, we couldn’t help but admit the gadget is pretty fun.
+Once I got past the inital size shock, I couldn’t help but admit the gadget is pretty fun.
 The popcorn maker includes four pieces: the base (with the power cord and heating element), a removable heating plate with a stirring rod, a plastic dome, and a dome cap.
-The plastic dome is supposed to double as a serving bowl, but we found that the cap doesn’t stay on reliably when inverted.
-We passed on using it as a serving dish as we weren’t going to risk getting butter stains all over the couch.
+The plastic dome is supposed to double as a serving bowl, but I found that the cap doesn’t stay on reliably when inverted.
+I passed on using it as a serving dish as I wasn’t going to risk getting butter stains all over the couch.

 Performance: Beware burnt popcorn

-Next, since we wanted butter on our snack, we had to cut 1 tablespoon into small, equal pieces and line them up around the edge of the butter well.
-Once that was done, we were able to plug the machine in and turn it on.
+Next, since I wanted butter on my snack, I had to cut 1 tablespoon into small, equal pieces and line them up around the edge of the butter well.
+Once that was done, I was able to plug the machine in and turn it on.
 It actually took quite a bit longer than other popcorn makers to start popping, as the heating element needed to warm up.
 However, it was fun to watch the kernels turn darker as they were spun around the heating plate.

 The good news is that the popcorn is delicious, especially if you like it cooked with oil.

 Once the kernels started popping, it took an additional minute for the popcorn to be ready.
 The instructions say to turn the machine off when there’s one to two seconds between pops, put the lid on, then remove the heating plate and dome.
-However, we found that these steps take a minute or so to complete, in which time the stagnant popcorn tends to get a little crispy.
-We got better at it with practice, but even on our fourth time using the machine we had a few burnt pieces of popcorn because we didn’t get the plate off fast enough.
+However, I found that these steps take a minute or so to complete, in which time the stagnant popcorn tends to get a little crispy.
+I got better at it with practice, but even on my fourth time using the machine I had a few burnt pieces of popcorn because I didn’t get the plate off fast enough.

 The good news is that the popcorn is delicious—especially if you like it cooked with oil.
-We were able to pick out the few burnt pieces, then we seasoned the popcorn to our liking and went to town.
-We were also impressed that there were virtually no unpopped kernels remaining.
+I was able to pick out the few burnt pieces, then I seasoned the popcorn to my liking and went to town.
+I was also impressed that there were virtually no unpopped kernels remaining.

 Features: Butter melter is a bust

 There are two main selling points that set the West Bend popper apart from other popcorn makers.
 First, there’s the stirring rod, which is designed keep popcorn from getting stuck to the heating plate.
-In our testing, we found that it does its job well, agitating the kernels as they heat up and keeping them moving throughout the popping cycle.
+In my testing, I found that it does its job well, agitating the kernels as they heat up and keeping them moving throughout the popping cycle.

 Bottom line?
 Don’t buy this machine for its butter-melting feature; it’s not worth it.